-- Satisfactory approval and completion of the Doctoral General Examination. - Full approval of the student's Dissertation Proposal (including the use of any human or animal subjects or stem cells). - Affirmation from the student stating that his/her personal income (which does not include the student's family or spousal income) will not exceed the maximum personal income limit for the year the student is requested the award.
+- Satisfactory approval and completion of the Doctoral General Examination. - Affirmation from the student stating that his/her personal income (which does not include the student's family or spousal income) will not exceed the maximum personal income limit for the year the student is requested the award.
 The maximum limit is specified on the application form and changes each year.